burlachenkok/burlachenkok.github.io/_posts/2022-10-24-Obtaining-PhD-Candidacy-Status.md

 ---
 layout: post
-title: Obtaining the Status of a Ph.D. candidacy.
+title: Achieving the Status of a Ph.D. candidacy.
 published: true
 ---

 Today on Monday 24 October 2022 I defended my CS Ph.D.
-Proposal and I have obtained the Status of a Ph.D. candidacy.
+Proposal and I have achieved the Status of a Ph.D. candidacy.

 ---